Effective Date: April 14, 2003

 We are Required by Law to:

-- request a restriction on certain uses and disclosures of your information.
-In some cases it may not be feasible for us to agree to the requested restriction and by law we are not required to do so;
+request a restriction on certain uses and disclosures of your information.
+In some cases, it may not be feasible for us to agree to the requested restriction, and in most cases, by law, we are not required to do so.
+Woman’s Hospital will agree to restrict disclosure of your health information to a health plan if the purpose of the disclosure is to carry out payment or healthcare operations, and the information pertains solely to a service for which you, or another person other than the health plan, has paid Woman’s Hospital in full.

 - obtain an accounting of disclosures of your health information;